 It’s third on the list, but it might be the one investment you can make that beats that credit card interest rate return: grab any employer-matching dollars offered in a retirement plan by increasing the amount you’re contributing to your 401(k) or 403(k).
 (If you have credit card debt and need to save for retirement, aim to do both, if possible.)

-Tim Maurer, a financial advisor and the author of Simple Money, says one way to free up additional money for this (or any of the other options on this list) is to decrease your withholding.
-Just make sure to increase your retirement contributions simultaneously so that you don’t fritter the extra dollars in your paycheck away.
+Tim Maurer, a financial adviser and author of "Simple Money," says one way to free up additional money for this (or any of the other options on this list) is to decrease your withholding.
+Just make sure to increase your retirement contributions simultaneously so that you don’t fritter away the extra dollars in your paycheck.

 04Fund an HSA

-There are also no required withdrawals, which means you can pass the funds to your heirs, and there’s more flexibility — in many cases you can get at the money without penalty, including for education or to buy your first home.
+There are also no required withdrawals, which means you can pass the funds to your heirs, and there’s more flexibility.
+In many cases you can get at the money without penalty, including for education or to buy your first home.

 So, you’ve checked off all the boxes and you’d like to do something with your refund that has the opportunity to pay off big.
-Or even… bigly.

 8 Smart Ways to Invest Your Tax Refund

 So you got yourself a nice tax refund (or you've got one on the way), and you’ve decided to take the opportunity to invest it: good move.
 In 2018, the average tax refund was $2,782.
 Investing that money in the market could be one smart move, or you can use the refund to support other financial goals.